rossigee/website/docs/working-with-projects/project-configuration/configure-webhooks.md

 ### Supported Events

 You can define multiple webhook endpoints per project.
-Harbor supports two kinds of endpoints currently,  `HTTP`  and `SLACK`.
+Harbor supports multiple kinds of endpoints including `HTTP`, `SLACK`, and `EMAIL`.
 Webhook notifications provide information about events in JSON format and are delivered by `HTTP` or `HTTPS POST` to an existing webhhook endpoint URL or Slack address that you provide.
 There are 2 JSON formats supported for the webhook payload, `Default` is the format that has always existed, and the data structure has not changed from the previous versions, except that it has been named, `CloudEvents` is the format which organizes the payload data as following the spec of [CloudEvents](https://cloudevents.io/).
 The following table describes the events that trigger notifications and the contents of each notification.

 |Event|Webhook Event Type|Contents of Notification|
 |---|---|---|